alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

 {{ example({ group: "patterns", item: "complete-multiple-tasks", example: "default", html: true, nunjucks: true, open: false }) }}

-Task list pages use a [task list component](/components/task-list) for each group of tasks on the page.
+Complete multiple tasks pages use a [task list component](/components/task-list) for each group of tasks on the page.

 ## When to use this pattern

-Only use a task list page for longer transactions involving multiple tasks that users may need to complete over a number of sessions.
+Only use a complete multiple tasks page for longer transactions involving multiple tasks that users may need to complete over a number of sessions.

-Try to simplify the transaction before you use a task list page.
+Try to simplify the transaction before you use a complete multiple tasks page.
 If you’re able to reduce the number of tasks or steps involved, you might not need one.

 ## How it works

-You should show a task list page:
+You should show a complete multiple tasks page:

 - at the start of the transaction
 - at the start of each returning session

-If you use a task list page in your service, you'll need to:
+If you use a complete multiple tasks page in your service, you'll need to:

 - group related actions into tasks
 - show the status of the tasks